 - Cisco Umbrella – content filtering software that blocks a range of illegal and inappropriate content and limits searching to the ‘Safe Search’ provided by popular search engines

-Licenses for this software will expire on 30 September 2021.
-You can take control of the devices at any time by restoring them to factory settings and applying your own remote management solution.
+Licenses for this software were due to expire on 30 September 2021.
+To ensure devices remain safe for children and young people to use, we’ve extended licenses until 30 September 2022.
+You should take control of the devices as soon as possible by restoring them to factory settings and applying your own remote management solution.
 Read our guidance on how to apply your own settings to devices to see the actions required to ensure those who have received devices can continue to do so safely.

 DfE Restricted Microsoft Windows devices come with the Windows 10 Education operating system and include the following security and antivirus software:

 BitLocker encryption has not been enabled on the devices to make it easier for you to reimage them.

 Microsoft Windows devices do not have Microsoft 365 (formerly Office 365) applications installed, but users will be able to use Microsoft 365 online if their school has an active subscription.
 A child or young person not in school (such as a care leaver) can make use of their own preferred online system.

 Schools can apply for government funding to get set up on Microsoft 365 Education.
 Microsoft 365 Education includes Microsoft Word, Excel and Powerpoint as well as many mobile device management features.

 Mobile device management (MDM)

 DfE's Microsoft Intune MDM settings prevent users from making changes to files or settings that might stop the device from working.